-A gap year is the time you generally take before or after university to travel, live and work abroad, party, volunteer and discover more about yourself.
+A gap year is the time you generally take before or after university to travel, live and work abroad, party, volunteer, and discover more about yourself.
 An adult gap year, on the other hand, can be quite the transcendental experience.
-Or so it was for me.
+Or so it was for me!

 I did quit my job, and you know what I did instead?
 I took the plunge and began working as a freelancer instead.
-It was something I’d always wanted to do but needed the push to do it.
+It was something I’d always wanted to do, but needed the extra push to do it.
 It was scary for sure, but a year and a half later I can say for certain it was the right thing to do.
 And that’s because I now believe in myself.
 I know that I, and any of you reading this, can do all that you set your mind to.
 You just have to believe it.

-Let me tell you – sitting in an office for 8 hours a day ain’t doing you no good.
+Let me tell you – sitting in an office for 8 hours a day isn't doing you any good.
 Before going travelling I thought I was pretty fit, but once you trade 3 gym sessions per week for 10 hours a day of city exploring, hiking, swimming, diving, dancing, mountain biking or whatever else you fill your days with, you realise how little you’re actually using your body.

 Want to test your relationship with your significant other?
 Go travelling with them.
 It won’t always be pretty, but if you can make it out the other side your relationship will thank you for it.
-I embarked on my year-long adventure with my new husband, as part of a (very) extended honeymoon.
+I embarked on my year long adventure with my new husband, as part of a (very) extended honeymoon.
 Did we argue?
 Yep.
 Did he drive me crazy?
 Yep.
 Did we almost call it quits?
 You know it.
 But we also went through an experience together that was completely unique.
 We slept on deserted beaches.
 We swam with sharks.
-We endured 18-hour bus journeys, bouts of food poisoning, dices with danger.
+We endured 18 hour bus journeys, bouts of food poisoning, dices with danger.
 All the good and the bad – we went through it together.
 It was hard, but it also meant that if our relationship could survive this, it can probably survive anything.